-CPW's Water Treatment Plant has satisfied performance by SC DHEC for fifteen consecutive years!
+CPW's Water Treatment Plant has satisfied performance by SCDES for years!

 Our Service

 The elaborate distribution system is maintained by the Water Operations Department.
 This department operates and maintains the Commission's six elevated storage tanks, over four hundred miles of distribution main, over seventeen hundred fire hydrants, and over twenty-three thousand customer service connections.
 Water Department personnel have been certified in Drinking Water Treatment and Distribution by State authorities.